jangsubong/MakingProgramUsingGo/README.md

 this repository is to make program what we need using go

 ### TODO
-- [ ] What's the plan?
+- [ ] Install go on your computer
-     = Please Make a basic Golanguage class for us
+- [ ] Run the Hello World example
-- [ ] Share what we want to make for task
+- [ ] Upload a screenshot to this repository